Pour Over Coffee: The Ultimate Guide!

 • Using too cold water

-Choosing the right grind size is most important for the perfect extraction.
 When you grind coffee too fine, it takes longer for water to pass through it, which makes the coffee stronger and bitter.
-But when you grind it too coarse, the water passes through too quickly, and you end up with coffee that lacks flavor and body.
+And when you grind it too coarse, the water passes through too quickly, and you end up with coffee that lacks flavor and body.

 You also have to adjust the grind size based on the roast profile of the coffee.
 For lighter roasts, use a little finer size than normal as light roasts extract flavors slowly, and for darker roasts, use a little coarse grind size to avoid bitter flavors.